inferno-framework/inferno-platform-template/README.md

 * This will allow you to rebuild using Jekyll locally, and serve a copy of the static files
 * You can run `bundle exec rake web:serve` to generate the files and view them at `http://localhost:4000`
 * Alternatively, you can run `docker compose run inferno_web bundle exec rake web:generate` to only generate the files
+* Note that the `web:generate` rake command will first run `web:create_test_kit_pages`, which extracts test kit metadata from the test kit gems and places them into markdown files in the `web/_test_kits/` directory.
+These files should not be committed to the repository, as they are generated automatically prior to Jekyll building the site.
 * All static platform content is contained in `web`, and when generated is placed in `_site`.
 You not need to commit _site content to github as it is regenerated at build time in `./setup.sh`
 * This uses a standard Jekyll setup, so you are free to leverage the capabilities of Jekyll for your site